terrajobst/AspNetCore.Docs.pt-br/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Pages/TypedClient.cshtml.cs?name=snippet1&highlight=11-14,20)]

-A configuração de um cliente tipado pode ser especificada durante o registro no `Startup.ConfigureServices`, em vez de no construtor do cliente digitado:
+The configuration for a typed client can be specified during registration in `Startup.ConfigureServices`, rather than in the typed client's constructor:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet4)]

-O `HttpClient` pode ser encapsulado em um cliente digitado.
-Em vez de expô-lo como uma propriedade, defina um método que chame a instância de `HttpClient` internamente:
+The `HttpClient` can be encapsulated within a typed client.
+Rather than exposing it as a property, define a method which calls the `HttpClient` instance internally:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/GitHub/RepoService.cs?name=snippet1&highlight=4)]

-No código anterior, a `HttpClient` é armazenada em um campo particular.
-O acesso ao `HttpClient` é pelo método `GetRepos` público.
+In the preceding code, the `HttpClient` is stored in a private field.
+Access to the `HttpClient` is by the public `GetRepos` method.

 ### <a name="generated-clients"></a>Clientes gerados

-`IHttpClientFactory` pode ser usado em combinação com bibliotecas de terceiros, como [rEFIt](https://github.com/paulcbetts/refit).
+`IHttpClientFactory` can be used in combination with third-party libraries such as [Refit](https://github.com/paulcbetts/refit).
 Refit é uma biblioteca REST para .NET.
 Ela converte APIs REST em interfaces dinâmicas.
 Uma implementação da interface é gerada dinamicamente pelo `RestService` usando `HttpClient` para fazer as chamadas de HTTP externas.

 Uma interface e uma resposta são definidas para representar a API externa e sua resposta: